Thursday, March 10, 2005

 spinach leaves or kangkong - washed and plucked from stems

 1. Combine tomatoes, onion, and sea salt in a big pot.
-Mix and mash them a little bit with your fingers.
-Add chilis (optional) and pork.
+Add chillis (optional) and pork.

-2. Pour just enough water to cover them and bring to boil.
-Cook for about 3 minutes.
+2. Add water and bring to boil.
+Lower heat and cook for about 5 minutes.
 Mash the tomatoes with a sandok (cooking spoon).

 4. Add taro, aubergine and sitaw.
 Bring to boil and simmer until taro is almost cooked (about 5 minutes).

 5. Add the souring agent and spinach (for tamarind puree I use about 1/2 cup of it plus a squeeze of lemon/lime).
 Cook for 1-2 minutes.
 Taste soup and adjust seasonings accordingly.
-Serve.
+Serve hot.